California Family Wealth Transfers

 6. The Importance of Estate Planning for Unmarried Couples

-7. The Importance of Estate Planning for Seniors
+7. The Importance of Estate Planning For The Future

 As people get older, they often start to think about what will happen to their assets after they die.
 Estate planning can be an important way to ensure that your loved ones are taken care of after you’re gone.
 It can also help to reduce the burden on your family members during an already difficult time.